haath/incerto/README.md

 ## Installation

 The crate can be installed from [crates.io](https://crates.io/crates/incerto).
-Currently the only dependency is [bevy@0.16](https://github.com/bevyengine/bevy), and there are no cargo features.
+Currently the main dependency is [bevy@0.16](https://github.com/bevyengine/bevy), and there are no cargo features.
 Due to an [issue](https://github.com/rust-lang/docs.rs/issues/1588#issuecomment-1008292478) with macro crate linking, it is necessary to explicitly add bevy as a dependency as well.

 ```toml